mark-watson/racket_neural_net_from_keras/README.md

 # racket_neural_net_from_keras

+NOTE ****  try scaling all inputs to [0,1], re-run Keras an save weights.
+Also rescale test data. -- figure out why accuracy is only 74%

 Use trained model produced by Keras in a Racket Scheme app

 Shapes and output CSV files in model_data directory: